ArjunHollaM/v33-toucans-team-03/README.md

 ## Screenshots

+This is what you will see when you visit our website..
+---Screenshot---

+All you have to do is write your code in these respective html,css and java script editors and click on the 'Run' button.
+This will give you the output on the right side of the page.
+Below if you are using your mobile.
+---Screenshot---

+We also have cool new editor themes which you can select as per your liking for the best experience while coding!
+---Screenshot---

+Do you want to see your design in full screen? we've got it covered.
+Just click on the 'Full screen' button after running your code.
+---Screenshot---

+If you want to scrap the design you just created/ test a new one then click on 'Clear Design' button and update your code in the editor.
+There are separate clear buttons for each of the editors just so you want to delete your code completely and start over.
+---Screenshot---

 ## Contribution Guidelines

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: